Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

   a.
 Long press your Lock icon on the app to delete it.
   b.
 Remove the batteries and then reinsert them.
   c.
 Add Lock to the app again.

+---
+### Troubleshooting Can't Connect SwitchBot Lock to the Hub

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Make sure that you are using the latest* firmware version of your Lock and Hub.
+If not, please update the firmware near your device by going to SwitchBot App -> Lock/Hub -> Gear Icon -> Firmware & Battery.
+Note: Depending on the lot, the latest firmware versions for the lock are 7.0 and 7.1.
+Both are the latest versions and there are no differences in usage.
+If you have version 7.0, there is no need to update to version 7.1.
+If you have a version older than 7.0, feel free to contact us to request a firmware update.
+2. Make sure that the hub is connected to a stable Wi-Fi network.
+3. Make sure that the lock is within Bluetooth range (recommended 5 meters) of the Hub.
+4. Log out of the SwitchBot app, then log in again to confirm that you can connect the lock to the hub.
+5. Check if unplugging and plugging in the power supply of the Hub improves the problem.
+6. Reinsert the batteries into the lock.